cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/usercommands/imtest.rst

 .. option:: -w passwd

-    Password to use (if not supplied, we will prompt)
+    Password to use (if not supplied, we will prompt).

 .. option:: -o  option=value